eclipse-theia/theia-website/src/docs/user_ai.md

            "model": "your-model-name",
            "url": "your-URL",
-           "id": "your-unique-id", // Optional: if not provided, the model name will be used as the ID "apiKey": "your-api-key" // Optional: use 'true' to apply the global OpenAI API key }
+           "id": "your-unique-id", // Optional: if not provided, the model name will be used as the ID "apiKey": "your-api-key", // Optional: use 'true' to apply the global OpenAI API key "supportsDeveloperMessage": false //Optional: whether your API supports the developer message (turn off when using OpenAI on Azure)
+       }
    ]
 }